D iscover legends, myths and folklore of the Banyan tree in India and its use in traditional Indian culture.

-Some Indians consider die tree as mother, for according to a legend, two orphan children were left under the tree and they were nourished by the milk or the latex that -dripped from the tree and were thus saved from starvation.
+Some Indians consider the tree as mother, for according to a legend, two orphan children were left under the tree and they were nourished by the milk or the latex that dripped from the tree and were thus saved from starvation.

 In Hindu mythology, the tree is called Kalpavriksha, the tree that provides fulfillment of wishes and other material gains.
 It symbolizes Trimurti: